Willie helps people solve hard legal problems.

 Bar Admissions & Activities

-Admitted to the State Bar of Texas; U.S. District Courts for the Northern, Southern, Eastern, and Western Districts of Texas; and the United States Court of Appeals for the Fifth Circuit.
+Admitted to the State Bar of Texas; U.S. District Courts for the Northern, Southern, Eastern, and Western Districts of Texas; the United States Court of Appeals for the Fifth Circuit; and the Supreme Court of the United States.

 Austin Bar Association